What You Should Know About This Degree

 A degree in finance prepares you to become a financial analyst, loan officer, personal financial adviser, or accountant, among a variety of other career paths.
 Finance degrees are distinct from business degrees in their focus on advanced mathematics principles and application.

 When researching finance degree programs, look for accreditations from the AACSB, HLC, and MSCHE.
-Another reputable accreditation may come from the International Accreditation Council for Business Education (IACBE) or the Commission on Colleges of the Southern Association of Colleges and Schools (SACSCOC).
+Another reputable accreditation may come from the International Accreditation Council for Business Education (IACBE).

 An accredited finance degree program ensures your courses and subject matter are held to quality standards.
 This will be important if you choose to gain employment with an established company, transfer credits, or pursue a graduate-level degree.